hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 It's interesting to note that a polygonal mesh can be interpreted as a graph.
 Graphs are data structures

 Graph Neural Networks.
-So a polygonal
+This way, machine learning in polygonal meshes might benefit from methods being developed for learning graphs in other domains.

 - Graph Neural Networks